 This is by far the longest post I’ve ever written and the most in-depth travel guide.
 Before I begin, we now have a new design for our travel posts that allows us to include larger images and copy/text to correspond with images.
 Please feel free to let us know if you enjoy this new design!

 You can see my first post about our trip to Alaska here, where I talked about how Alaska came up, traveling with our friends and included images from our time in Homer.
-This time around, we’re sharing our entire itinerary with you guys!
+This time around, we’re sharing our entire Alaska Itinerary with you guys!
 Everything from where we stayed, where we ate, what activities we did and a bunch of other details are all included in this post.
 After and during our trip we got a bunch of emails from people asking us for our itinerary (that Thomas and Carly spent months putting together) so we thought we would share it in a new type of post.
 To start, we wanted to highlight some of our favorite parts of the trip and can’t miss things while in Alaska.
 The rest of the post is broken up into the towns that we visited- Seward, Homer, Talkeetna and Denali National Park- with details of activities, lodging and food for each place.

 *map by Lauren Taylor Creates

 - Beauty of the state-We had high expectations of beautiful landscapes but were blown away!

 - Amount of water-This goes with the beauty, but living in draught ridden California, it’s simply amazing how much water there is.
 One of our guides said there were 3 million lakes in the state.

 - Food-If you enjoy fresh seafood like Halibut and Salmon there’s no better place.
 Seward and Homer are huge Halibut fishing towns so make sure to enjoy some there.

 - Company you keep-We went with some of our best friends and it made the experience 10 times better!